ChuckDowning1/loanterms/README.md

 The multi-level deduplication typically achieves:
 - 30-40% reduction at the document level compared to basic deduplication
 - 10-20% further reduction at the corpus level
 - Overall higher quality terms that represent truly unique financial and legal concepts

+## Recent Updates

+- Enhanced multi-level LLM deduplication with improved prompts focused on conceptual uniqueness
+- Set temperature to 0 for all model calls to ensure deterministic outputs
+- Added randomization for processing order of input CSV files for better testing variability
+- Created a GitHub repository for better version control and collaboration
+- Added comprehensive documentation with usage examples